alok27a/GRE-Vocab-Flash-Cards/README.md

 ## Features

 - **Extensive Vocabulary List**: Access a wide range of words that are frequently encountered in the GRE.
-- **Expert Selection**: Each word is carefully selected by GRE gurus to ensure you study what matters the most.
+- **Expert Selection**: Each word is carefully selected by GRE gurus like Gregmat, Magoosh, and Barrons to ensure you study what matters the most.
 - **User-Friendly Interface**: Navigate easily through our intuitive website to make your learning process smooth and efficient.
 - **Progress Tracking**: Keep track of the words you've mastered and identify areas that need more attention.